Node JS

 Getting started after deploying NodeJS

 You will then be prompted to enter a password.
-If you created your VPS with a root user password, enter this in the terminal.
+If you created your Pod with a root user password, enter this in the terminal.
 If you created your Droplet with an ssh key, enter the passphrase associated with your key.

 Using MongoDB Database